brevzin/brevzin.github.io/_posts/2025-04-18-consteval.md

 It's worth asking: is this bad?

 I would say no. While the rules themselves are more complicated and harder to understand (I even occasionally struggle with rules that I myself added), the consequence of having them is that actually fewer people have to even think about what the rules are.
 At a first approximation, nobody cares what the `constexpr` rules actually are.
 You just write your code, and if it works during constant evaluation, you just move on with your life.
 You're not going to stop to think about _why_ it worked.
 It's only when it _doesn't_ work that you have to take the time to understand why it _didn't_.

+And sometimes the reason for why it didn't work is itself very complicated.
+That's why one of my most read blog posts is about something as simple as [taking the size of an array at compile time]({% post_url 2020-02-05-constexpr-array-size %}).

 That's why I think it's valuable to constantly push to widen what's allowed during constant evaluation.
 That's why Hana Dusíková [writes](https://wg21.link/p3367) [all](https://wg21.link/p3372) [these](https://wg21.link/p3378) [papers](https://wg21.link/p3533) [so](https://wg21.link/p3037]) [that](https://wg21.link/p3125) [things](https://wg21.link/p3068) [just](https://wg21.link/p3349r0) [work](https://wg21.link/p3309).